 I have used sauce from a jar so many times I couldn’t even tell you.
 There are plenty of decent ones out there…and plenty of crappy ones as well.
 But once you make this you will see how ridiculously easy it is to make your own, and have the pride of ownership that comes with homemade tomato sauce.
 Just imagine how pleased with yourself you will be if you make a double batch of this sauce and put half or more in the freezer for another couple of dinners (let it cool and put it in well-sealed pint or quart plastic containers).

 Even if you make one batch, you will have enough left for another pound of pasta later in the week, or you can just freeze that half for another time).
 Also, you can use leftover sauce as a pizza sauce, in Chicken Parmesan or turn it into Meat Sauce.

 And naturally if you make meatballs to top off this spaghetti, you will be the toast of the town.

-Make Ahead Spaghetti
+Make Ahead Spaghetti Sauce

-This will last, well-sealed, in the refrigerator for 5 days, and can be frozen for up to 9 months.
+This sauce will last, well-sealed, in the refrigerator for 5 days, and can be frozen for up to 9 months.